Igbo people: Nigeria

-The Igbo people are natively found in Abia, Anambra, Ebonyi, Enugu, Imo, Delta, and Rivers State.
-The Igbo language is predominant throughout these areas, although Nigerian English (the national language) is spoken as well.
-Prominent towns and cities in Igboland include Aba, Enugu, Nnewi, Onitsha, Owerri, Abakaliki, Asaba, and Port Harcourt among others.
-A significant number of Igbo people have migrated to other parts of Nigeria, such as the cities of Lagos, Abuja, and Kano.
+The Igbo people are the third largest ethnic group in Nigeria.
+They are natively found in Abia, Anambra, Ebonyi, Enugu, Imo, part of Delta, and Rivers State.
+The Igbo language is predominant spoken throughout the South-East, although Nigerian English is spoken as well.
+Prominent towns and cities in Igboland include Asaba, Aba, Abakaliki, Enugu, Nnewi, Onitsha, and Owerri among others.
+A significant number of Igbo people have migrated to other regions of Nigeria for trades, works and investment, such as Lagos, Abuja and Kano.

 The official data on the population of ethnic groups in Nigeria continues to be controversial as a minority of these groups have claimed that the government deliberately deflates the official population of one group, to give the other numerical superiority.
-The CIA World Factbook puts the Igbo population of Nigeria at 18% of a total population of 230 million, or approximately 42 million people.
+The CIA World Factbook puts the Igbo population of Nigeria at 15.2% of a total population of 230 million, or approximately 35 million people.

 Southeastern Nigeria, which is inhabited primarily by the Igbo, is the most densely populated area in Nigeria and possibly in all of Africa.
 Most ethnicities that inhabit southeastern Nigeria, such as the closely related Efik and Ibibio people, are sometimes regarded as Igbo by other Nigerians and ethnographers who are not well informed about the southeast.

 Diaspora

 After the Nigerian Civil War, many Igbo people emigrated out of the indigenous Igbo homeland in southeastern Nigeria because of an absence of federal presence, lack of jobs, and poor infrastructure.
 In recent decades the Igbo region of Nigeria has suffered from frequent environmental damage mainly related to the oil industry.
 Igbo people have moved to both Nigerian cities such as Lagos and Abuja, and other countries such as Gabon, Canada, the United Kingdom and the United States.
-Prominent Igbo communities outside Africa include those of London in the United Kingdom and Houston, Baltimore, Chicago, Detroit, Seattle, Atlanta and Washington, D.C., in the United States.
+Prominent Igbo communities outside Africa include those of London and the United States (especially in cities like Houston, Baltimore, Chicago, Detroit, Seattle, Atlanta and Washington, D.C.).

-About 21,000 Igbo people were recorded in Ghana in 1969, while as small number (8,680) lived on Bioko island in 2002.
+About 21,000 Igbo people were recorded in Ghana in 1969, while a small number (about 8,680) lived on Bioko island in 2002.
 Small numbers live in Japan, making up the majority of the Nigerian immigrant population based in Tokyo.
 A large amount of the African population of Guangdong, China, is Igbo-speaking and are mainly businessmen trading between factories in China and southeastern Nigeria, particularly Enugu.
-Other Igbo immigrants are found in the Americas (Igbo Canadian, Igbo American and elsewhere.

-In the 2003 PBS programme African American Lives, Bishop T. D. Jakes had his DNA analyzed; his Y chromosome showed that he is descended from the Igbo.
-American actors Forest Whitaker, Paul Robeson, and Blair Underwood have traced their genealogy back to the Igbo people.
+The August meeting is an annual congress held by the Igbo women.
+It is a massive homecoming whereby Igbo women in the diaspora and the cities travel back to their matrimonial villages to meet with their local counterparts to discuss matters about the community development, Conflict Management, human development, and other socio-economic and cultural initiatives.